Luithuim/WordPiClock/PinoutHelp.md

-Above is the pinout for the word clock, in the even of failure, the power cable or the red cable is to be attached to pin #2, the ground is to attached to pin #6, and data to pin #12 BCM #18
+Above is the pinout for the word clock, in the event of failure, the power cable or the red cable is to be attached to pin #2, the ground is to attached to pin #6, and data to pin #12 BCM #18